dzekelid/bundle/_listings/plentymarkets/restitemsidvariationsvariationidvariation-bundles-post-openapi.md

 x-collection-name: Plentymarkets
 x-complete: 0
 info:
-  title: Plentymarkets List bundle components
-  description: List all components of a bundle.
-The ID of the item and the ID of the
-    variation to which bundle components were added must be specified.
+  title: Plentymarkets Add a variation to a bundle
+  description: Adds a variation to a bundle variation as a bundle component.
   contact:
     name: plentymarkets
     url: https://forum.plentymarkets.com/c/rest-api